ceramic-mug/ceramic-mug.github.io/_posts/2022-01-07-beautifulequations.md

 ## Fourier Sine and Cosine Series Representations of Functions

-Any function on the interval $0 \leq x \leq \lambda$ can be written as a sum of sines and/or cosines (same thing really, just $\pi/2$ out of phase) using the following formulation:
+Any function on the interval $0 \leq x \leq \ell$ can be written as a sum of sines and/or cosines (same thing really, just $\pi/2$ out of phase) using the following formulation:

 **Sine**